tinymce/tinymce-docs/release-notes/known-issues.md

 #### Find and Replace

+The following Accessibility Checker related issues were reported during the developer's preview and are now fixed in the TinyMCE 5.0 BETA version.
+Please see the [Accessibility Checker]({{site.baseurl}}/plugins/a11ychecker/) docs for more information.

 | Issue key| Summary |
 | AP-298 | Find and Replace - "Match case" should not be selected by default, title and button label needs correction |

 #### Grid

+The following Accessibility Checker related issues were reported during the developer's preview and are now fixed in the TinyMCE 5.0 BETA version.
+Please see the [Accessibility Checker]({{site.baseurl}}/plugins/a11ychecker/) docs for more information.

 | Issue key| Summary |
 | AP-82 | Implement Grid component |

 #### Image

+The following Accessibility Checker related issues were reported during the developer's preview and are now fixed in the TinyMCE 5.0 BETA version.
+Please see the [Accessibility Checker]({{site.baseurl}}/plugins/a11ychecker/) docs for more information.

 | Issue key | Summary |
 | AP-323 | imagetools needs to handle CORS errors |